kyma-project/test-infra/cmd/image-builder/README.md

 The Image Builder reusable workflow provides a summary of the build process.
 The summary includes the following information:

-* The full name with tag of the image built.
+* The full name with the tag of the image built.
 * The Architecture of the image built.

 ![job_summary.png](documentation_assets/job_summary.png)